-The Citizens’ Assembly for Northern Ireland is a democratic innovation that puts people at the heart of decision-making

-The Citizens’ Assembly for Northern Ireland is a democratic innovation that will put people at the heart of decision-making on an important issue.
-The Assembly will consist of 50 to 100 citizens, selected to be broadly representative of Northern Ireland’s population.
-It will meet over two weekends in Autumn 2018.
-The Citizens’ Assembly will consider what the public’s aspirations are for a social care system fit for the future.
+The Citizens’ Assembly for Northern Ireland is a democratic innovation that puts people at the heart of decision-making on an important issue.
+The first Citizens’ Assembly consisted of 77 citizens, selected to be broadly representative of Northern Ireland’s population.
+It met over two weekends in Autumn 2018.
+The Citizens’ Assembly considered what the public’s aspirations are for a social care system fit for the future.
 It will give particular consideration to the respective roles played by the health service, communities and individuals.

 As well as helping to break the deadlock around the issue of social care, it is intended that the Citizens’ Assembly pilot a model of deliberative engagement that may be adopted by the Northern Ireland Executive, the Northern Ireland Assembly and/or the Northern Ireland Office, to address further contested issues.